marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

  — Thousands of proper/places names have been added;
  — Thousands of possessives have been added;
  — Thousands of plurals have been added;
- — Over two thousand duplicates have been removed.
+ — Thousands of duplicates have been removed.

 Valuable inputs to this process were received from many other people — far too numerous to name.
 Serious thanks to all for